1 February 2021

 Ideally, in fact, it's best to have a shower or swim before your session and ensure that you don't put any products on prior to your workout.

-Vinegar is also commonly used - not only does it have antibacterial qualities (making it ideal for your post-session wipe down) but it also can add a little extra oomph to the water spray mix.
+Vinegar is also commonly used to clean a mat of any superficial layer that may have formed - not only does it have antibacterial qualities (making it ideal for your post-session wipe down) but it also can add a little extra oomph to the water spray mix.
 Don't overuse vinegar though as it is an acid after all.
-Use a 1-2 ratio and add in some nice essential oils for that extra sensory effect, lightly mist your mat leaving it to settle for a few minutes, and then simply wipe down with a clean, damp cloth.
+Use a 1-2 ratio and perhaps add in a few drops of your favourite essential oil for that extra sensory effect, lightly mist your mat leaving it to settle for a few minutes, and then simply wipe down with a clean, damp cloth.

 Some articles that I've read also suggest using sea salt.
 I've never tried this myself but it seems common practice in the yogi community.
 Suggestions are to mix a teaspoon of salt with water and spray, leave for 12-24 hours and wipe down well with plain water afterward.
 This can help reduce any build-up on a new mat, improving its grip.